 Each child has a peg for their coat, clearly marked with their name and a picture, so that all children can quickly become independent in the morning.
-As our cloakrooms have limited space, we ask that children do not bring large backpacks and bags.
+We also ask parents to provide a small towel (a flannel is ideal) with a hanging loop and clearly named, which the child will use throughout the day when they wash their hands.
+As our cloakrooms are very small and cramped, we ask that children do not bring large backpacks and bags.
 You are welcome to come into the classroom with your child in the morning when they first start school.
 As they become more settled and confident, we encourage the children to come in independently and hope you will support us in this.